 Working in an augmented reality

-We’ll also see augmented reality actually become a reality in the workplace soon.
+We’ll also see augmented reality actually become a reality .
 Through technology, we can create an ideal holistic learning environment where we’re always learning, and it will become a natural part of how we work.
 Moreover, the learning experience will be enhanced when our trusty robot assistants proactively look at our behavior and recommend an action.